Transforming Antitrust Enforcement: How AAG Kanter is Protecting Competition Across the Economy

 Challenged Anticompetitive Mergers

-• Went to trial and successfully blocked Simon & Schuster and Penguin Random House from merging, challenging a merger that would increase consolidation in the industry, limit publishing options for authors, and decrease choices for readers.
+• Won permanent injunction at trial, blocking Simon & Schuster and Penguin Random House’s proposed merger, which would have increased consolidation in the industry, limited publishing options for authors, and decreased choices for readers.
 This was the first merger successfully blocked for its harms to labor.

-• Filed a lawsuit now headed to trial to block JetBlue’s attempt to acquire Spirit Airlines.
-If successful, the suit will preserve much-needed competition in the airline industry and prevent fare hikes that result from airline mergers.
+• Challenged and successfully blocked at trial JetBlue’s attempt to acquire Spirit Airlines, preserving much-needed competition in the airline industry and preventing fare hikes that result from airline mergers.
+The win was the first successful challenge to an airline merger in more than 40 years.

 • Won the abandonment of a nearly half-billion dollar merger that would have handed Tenaris SA a monopoly on steel tubing used in oil and gas extraction.